 The Life of Chuck

-In “The Life of Chuck,” director Mike Flanagan brings a unique and heartfelt twist to the Stephen King universe.
-Based on King’s 2020 novella from his collection If It Bleeds, this fantasy drama explores the life of Charles “Chuck” Krantz in reverse—from his death at 39 to his childhood.
-It’s a deeply emotional journey that blends the ordinary with the cosmic, showing how even the smallest moments can carry immense meaning.
+In "The Life of Chuck," director Mike Flanagan brings a heartfelt and imaginative twist to the screen with this fantasy drama based on a novella by Stephen King.
+The film explores the life of Charles "Chuck" Krantz in reverse—from his final moments to his childhood—unfolding a deeply emotional journey that blends love, loss, and the cosmic wonder of existence.

 Showtimes in English at Cinemas in Zurich